CornishLabs/dnamic-lab/docs/ndscan_flow.md

 must then implement is `build()`, which typically sets device driver handles as kernel invariants, and requests arguments.

+There are some problems with this regarding composability.
+It encourages a big god object sat inside run, and is hard to compose and maintain sequences.
+The `ndscan` library aims to solve this.

 ## Runner selection + high-level scan-chunk loop (flowchart)
 ```mermaid